openjournals/buffy/docs/responders/set_value.md

 ```html
 <!--<name>-value-->  <!--end-<name>-value-->
 ```
-following the previous example if the name of the field is _version_:
+Following the previous example if the name of the field is _version_:
 ```html
 <!--version-value-->  <!--end-version-value-->
 ```